MiraclesinWang/yande-crawler/README.md

     * automatically judge how many pictures need to be downloaded, you can also fix the number on your own, but make sure not exceeding the max available number
     * add retrying mechanism, if some images' downloadings fail (quite normal since server and web or vpn are not stable), the code can retry them afterwards.
  - 2021/12/30
-    * add image filtering according to the score given by the website. (according to the website, score is computed by thumbs-ups - thumbs-downs.
+    * add image filtering according to the score given by the website.
+Hint: (according to the website, score is computed by thumbs-ups subtracting thumbs-downs.
+This can be influenced by the time the picture uploaded, the promoting and its quality.
 Some tags tend to have high scores while others' are quite low, it is advised to try different scores for a tag to find the one you want)
     * fix some tiny bugs
     * to avoid dead cycle, add retrying times limit.